aggregat4/delicious-bookmarks/README.md

 Full text search is implemented using the sqlite fts5 extension.
 A build script is included for local and docker based builds to make sure the extension is activated.

 One requirement of the design was that the `/addbookmark` page should be easily invokable from a bookmarklet or a browser extension as a shortcut for adding new URLs.

-## TODO

-- Use If-Modified-Since cache checks on the feed generation
-- Figure out go string encoding through all the various layers
-- Refactor the OIDC authentication to be an Echo middleware